Coach: Slain Virginia football players ‘were all good kids’

 Chandler was a wide receiver from Huntersville, North Carolina.
 He recently transferred from Wisconsin.
 His accomplishments for the Badgers included a 59-yard kickoff return and 18-yard rush in the Duke’s Mayo Bowl against Wake Forest in 2020.

-“Once a badger, always a badger,” Jim Leonhard, the University of Wisconsin’s interim head football coach, tweeted Monday.
+”Once a badger, always a badger,” Jim Leonhard, the University of Wisconsin’s interim head football coach, tweeted Monday in the wake of Chandler’s death.

 ”He had a lasting impact on his teammates, even after he left UW, which is a testament to the type of person he was,” Leonhard wrote. ”His personality was infectious and he was a joy to be around.
 Our team is hurting for him and his family.”